qudix/skse-qui/README.md

 Let's you explore and access a plugin's items (Weapons, Armor, etc.)
 * `F11` toggles the interface

+## MainMenu
+Edit aspects of the main menu.
+Don't like the Creation Club banner nagging you?
+Want to remove items from the list?
+Well, you're in luck!

 # Dependencies
 - [SKSE64](https://skse.silverlock.org/)
 - [Address Library](https://www.nexusmods.com/fallout4/mods/47327)